Scoring genre clarity...

 Quick text summary

-Static Dread: The Lighthouse scored 73/100 on Steam Analyser — Good for a Steam capsule.
+Static Dread: The Lighthouse scored 73/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [genre_clarity] Add a subtle visual hint of the radio or maritime UI element to communicate the simulation/management gameplay layer alongside the horror atmosphere.

 Capsule scores by dimension